sirthias/borer/README.md

 import io.bullet.borer.compat.scodec._
 ```

-You also get full "zero-copy" support for encoding to and decoding from `scodec.bits.ByteVector` as well as an implicit
+you also get full "zero-copy" support for encoding to and decoding from `scodec.bits.ByteVector` as well as an implicit
 `Encoder[ByteVector]` and `Decoder[ByteVector]`.